valtix-security/terraform-provider-valtix/docs/resources/address_object.md

 <br><br>For an example, see [DYNAMIC_ASG (Source Destination) Example](#dynamic_asg-source-destination-example)

 ### Tag List
-A `tag_list` block representing a Tag key-value pair requires the following arguments:
+* `tag_list` block representing a Tag key-value pair requires the following arguments:
 * `tag_key` - (Required) The Tag Key specified in a Tag key-value pair
 * `tag_value` - (Required) The Tag Value specified in a Tag key-value pair
 * `resource_type`- (Optional) The Resource type to restrict the scope of the Tag Key-Value pair.
 Applicable values: `RESOURCE_INSTANCE`, `RESOURCE_VPC`, `RESOURCE_SUBNET`, `RESOURCE_LOAD_BALANCER`, `RESOURCE_SECURITY_GROUP`, `RESOURCE_ASG`.
 If not supplied, the default value is `RESOURCE_INSTANCE`.